kent28808/sentineltrap-cloud-honeypot/README.md

 A Microsoft Sentinel Workbook and source-IP geolocation enrichment were used to visualize the approximate geographic origins of public authentication activity observed against the `corp-dc01` Windows VM and its MySQL service during the exposure period.

 Larger bubbles represent locations associated with a higher number of recorded authentication events.
-Geographic coordinates are derived from source-IP registration data and should be interpreted as approximate network regions—not the physical locations of individual attackers.
+Geographic coordinates are derived from IP-geolocation enrichment and should be interpreted as approximate network regions—not the physical locations of individual attackers.

 <img width="1187" height="585" alt="map" src="https://github.com/user-attachments/assets/9530bee1-3d43-4948-970c-d44023c24889" />
 *Figure 29.
 Microsoft Sentinel Workbook showing the approximate geographic distribution of public authentication activity observed against the Windows VM and MySQL service.
 Bubble size represents the number of recorded events associated with each location.*